Shurugwi/Wsl2Docker/README.md

 # What the scripts do
 1. Enables WSL and Hyper-V if needed
 2. Install kernel update for wsl2
-3. Downloads latest Alpine Distro and creates a wsl distribution named LocalDockerHost
+3. Downloads latest Ubuntu 20.04 Distro and creates a wsl distribution named LocalDockerHost
-4. Runs an sh script that installs docker in the alpine distro
+4. Runs an sh script that installs docker in the Ubuntu distro

 # Running the script
 1. Open a powershell as administrator